TitanDvd/generic_table/README.md

 }
 // ...
 ```
-Then, in the view use the `@generic_table()` directive as follow:
+Then, in the view use the `@generic_table()` directive as follows:
 ```html
 <div>
     @generic_table($table)
 </div>
 ```

-And thats it!
+And that's it!

-It's clear that the more features you need, the more set ups you need.
-By default `generic_table` will detect that if no column definition was made then:
+It's clear that the more features you need, the more configurations you will need.
+By default `generic_table` will detect that if no column definition was made, then:
-1. All model attrbutes as intended to be public.
+1. All attrbutes in the model are intended to be public.
-2. The attributes with sufix _id will be omitted from the public sight.
+2. Attributes with the _id suffix will be omitted from the public view.
 3. All columns are searchables
-4. Nothing is exportable
+4. Nothing can be exported
-5. Drag and drop ordering is disabled
+5. Drag and drop sorting is disabled
 6. All columns are sorteable

-# Interfaces
+## Interfaces
 The interface design pattern is the core of the project.
-With the use of several or all the available interfaces you will be able to control
+By using of several or all of the available interfaces you will be able to control
 every aspect of the generic table engine.
 From here I will try to give you a datailed
-break down of all interfaces existing at the moment.
+break down of all interfaces that exists at the moment.

 - [IGenericTable](#igenerictable)
 - [IBulkAction](#ibulkaction)